|Drinking Start Year||2014|

 Pale straw in colour, floral and fruity aromas of citrus, lychee, rose petal.
 On the palate is a mix of peach, granny smith apple, lychee, ginger, spice, citrus peel and grapefruit.
 Produced in an off-dry style, the well balanced acidity contributes to the clean, fresh finish.

 This wine is light-medium bodied and is considered "spicy" by nature and name.
 The wine’s sweetness coats the inside of your mouth helping to tame the spiciness of the food.
-It pairs well with exotic fruit and cheeses, bacon and pineapple pizza, quiche Lorraine, chicken, beef and lamb curries, baked ham, Chinese, Vietnamese and Asian flavoured dishes.
+It pairs well with exotic fruit and cheeses, Hawaiian pizza, quiche Lorraine, chicken, beef and lamb curries, baked ham, turkey dinner, Chinese, Vietnamese and Asian flavoured dishes.